 Password protection – even with two-factor authorization – is prone to a sim card hack attack.

 It begins with Sim jacking – a complex SIM card attack.
 The process continues with sending an SMS (spyware-like codes) to the victim’s device.
-If the victim falls in the trap by opening the SMS, the hacker uses code for surveillance purposes.
-Through this the hacker gets the victim’s calls, messages, and tracking (of their location).
+If the victim falls into the trap by opening the SMS, the hacker uses code for surveillance purposes.
+Through this, the hacker gets the victim’s calls, messages, and tracking (of their location).

 Needless to say, people regularly use Firefox, Safari, or Chrome.
-This dilutes the usage of [email protected] browsers.
+This dilutes the usage of S@T browsers.
 The software on a large canvas opens it up to numerous Sim jacking attacks.
-Since the software is available on most of the devices, including Android and iPhone, the attacks are open to all SIM cards, and even on eSIMs.
+Since the software is available on most devices, including Android and iPhone, the attacks are open to all SIM cards, and even on eSIMs.

 Now SIM swapping is different from SIM jacking.
 If you remember the hacking of Twitter CEO Jack Dorsey’s account in August 2019, you will remember the process or technique used to take SIM card swapping.
 This is another way of hacking your SIM card via swapping that uses human engineering over technical vulnerabilities.

 This is how it works – hackers will ring your phone provider.
 They will ask for a replacement via calling your provider.
 The provider will send them the sim because they will pretend to be you and convincingly without a hint that they send them the SIM.